 - 1. Education Law §2802, 8 NYCRR §100.2(gg) - 2.
 For additional information and resources, please see August 2016 Memo RE: Dignity for All Students Act: Results of Statewide School District Survey and Guidance on Implementation and The New York State Dignity for All Students Act Resource and Promising Practices Guide for School Administrators & Faculty (1.4 MB) - 3.
 Education Law §11(7), 8 NYCRR §100.2(kk) - 4.
-Dignity for All Students Act Requirements for Schools (Tool for training school employees) (910 KB) - 5.
+Dignity for All Students Act Requirements for Schools (Tool for training school employees) 🔼 (910 KB) - 5.
 These terms are consistent with those found in the publication entitled, The New York State Dignity for All Students Act Resource and Promising Practices Guide for School Administrators & Faculty (1.4 MB), Appendix A, Further descriptions and examples of these definitions are available in this document. - 6.
-For further explanation refer to Guidance to School Districts for Creating a Safe and Supportive School Environment For and Gender Nonconforming Student Guidelines - 7.
+For further explanation refer to Guidance to School Districts for Creating a Safe and Supportive School Environment For Transgender and Gender Nonconforming Students (132 KB) and The New York City Department of Education's Transgender and Gender Nonconforming Student Guidelines - 7.
 Routine referrals of a student to a principal or assistant principal for possible disciplinary action should not be counted as a referral to a counseling or treatment program or teacher removal. - 8.
-For additional cyberbullying related terms, refer to Appendix A in <a href="The New York State Dignity for All Students Act Resource and Promising Practices Guide for School Administrators & Faculty" (1.4 MB). - 9.
+For additional cyberbullying related terms, refer to Appendix A in The New York State Dignity for All Students Act Resource and Promising Practices Guide for School Administrators & Faculty (1.4 MB). - 9.
 Elementary and Secondary Education Act of 1965, as amended by Every Student Succeeds Act of 2015, 20 U.S.C. sections 6301 et seq., (Public Law 114-95, title 1, section 8532, 129 STAT.
 1802); Education Law §2802(7).